utshomax/postman-docs/src/pages/docs/collaborating-in-postman/working-with-your-team/collaboration-overview.md

 * **Free users** - In the Postman header, select the menu next to **Upgrade**.
 * **Paid users** - In the Postman header, select **Team**.

-Select **Resource Usage** to view your usage period and detailed usage of mock servers, monitoring, custom domains, image and file storage, the Postman API, serverless requests, integrations, and the Postman Cloud Agent.
+Select **Resource Usage** to view your usage period and detailed usage of mock servers, monitoring, custom domains, image and file storage, the Postman API, integrations, and the Postman Cloud Agent.

 <img src="https://assets.postman.com/postman-docs/team-dropdown-resource-usage-v9-25.jpg" alt="Team resource usage information" width="342px"/>